Page Start

 (小柴胡湯合桂枝加芍薬湯)

-Nakane Y, Yamauchi T, Onuma T, et al. Clinical Utility of TJ-960 in patients with localization related epilepsy – late phase II study: multicenter, double-blind study in comparison with placebo.
+Nakane Y, Yamauchi T, Onuma T, et al. Clinical utility of TJ-960 in patients with localization related epilepsy – late phase II study: multicenter, double-blind study in comparison with placebo.
 Rinsho Hyoka (Clinical Evaluation) 1999; 26: 419-52.
 2) I

 G40.9 Clinical application in arteriosclerosis, neurasthenia, nervous palpitation, epilepsy, and chronic kidney disease Saikokaryukotsu-boreito